- Viaggi e itinerari su strada in Grecia

-Arriving in Kalamata by plane or car, you may be well on your way to Mani, but why not stay a while and get caught up in its charms.
-Magnificent Mt Taygetos towers above a city whose beach seems to go on forever.
-Kalamata boasts modern cafes, beach bars, restaurants, fine hotels, markets, historic buildings, a port, a summer dance festival and a pulsating nightlife.
-The capital of Messinia, in the blessed land of the Peloponnese, really knows how to enjoy itself.
+Arriving in Kalamata by plane or car, you may well be on your way to Mani, but why not stay a while and get caught up in its charms?
+Magnificent Mt Taygetos towers above a city that boasts modern cafes, beach bars, restaurants, hotels, markets, historic buildings, a port, a summer dance festival and a pulsating nightlife.
+The capital of Messinia, in the blessed land of the Peloponnese, knows just how to enjoy itself.

 There are so many sides to Kalamata and it is worth getting to know them all.
 Check out the fortified castle from the Middle Ages, the renowned dance festival that attracts fans from all over Europe, the nunnery where traditional handkerchiefs are still made by hand, neoclassical buildings, 19th-century churches, fashion boutiques, art shops and traditional cafes.
 This city in the Peloponnese is chock full of surprises!

 Kalamata really dresses up for a night out.
 Bright lights, dance music, chic gatherings, racing engines and the curtain rises for the evening’s entertainment in the heart of the Peloponnese.
 Grab the opportunity and carpe noctem.
-You won’t get back to the hotel before the cocks crow..
+You won’t get back to the hotel before the cocks crow.

 Discover the city’s history, imprinted on every street and building.
 You’ll come across sights and attractions everywhere in Kalamata.
 You could start with the church of Ypapanti, which stands out in town with its belfries and silver domes.
 North of the church is the Municipal Odeon on Alexandraki Street.
 At the corner of Kyriakou and Agiou Ioannou streets, a neoclassical building houses the interesting Historical and Folk Museum.

-Further south, Othon square used to be the site of the central market.
+Further south, Othon Square used to be the site of the central market.
 The Municipal Gallery, in another neoclassical building, is on Papazoglou Street, almost directly across from the town’s Archaeological Museum.
 In March 23rd Square you’ll find the historic church of Agii Apostoli, which was built around a much older Byzantine church.
 Every step has a story.

-This town west of Kalamata has the advantage of being a stone’s throw from the longest beach on the gulf of Messini.
+This town west of Kalamata has the advantage of being a stone’s throw from the longest beach on the Gulf of Messini.
 Besides that, it boasts a pretty park with tall trees, fountains and an old clock tower, ringed with dozens of restaurants, grill houses, cafes and attractive shops.